vkiitr/auditing/README.md

 ## TODO

-	- convert it to listener of MQ
+	- convert it to listener of MQ - Done
 	- RBAC handling ADMIN vs NONADMIN
 	- Handling of log rotation with configurable window, archive kind of support or soft delete for some time
 	- input validation, Error/Exception handling
 	- date and time handling
 	- pagination and format of request and response
+	- logging with proper logging level
+	- packaging
+	-

-###Disclaimer: the high level of spring boot project has been generated via https://start.spring.io/
+Disclaimer: The high level structure of this spring boot project has been generated via `https://start.spring.io/`